MaciejCieslik1/Makao/README.md

 ## ℹ️ Game Rules

-If you would like to read the rules of the game, please click [here](https://pl.wikipedia.org/wiki/Makao) to access the game rules.
+If you would like to read the rules of the game, please click [here](https://en.wikipedia.org/wiki/Macau_(card_game)) to access the game rules.

+**Note**: The game is created in it's classical varation, but the jokers are not valid in the game.

 ## 📁 Project Structure